gemcfadyen/NoughtsAndCrosses/README.md

 Hopefully by the end a game of noughts and crosses will be in place!

+1. The Game algorithm was put in place.
+TDD was used to allow the dependant objects to be formed, and Mockito was used to mock out all the dependency interactions.

 ToDo:

 * Validation of the input